UCL/RefbasedMI/README.md

 # Warning: this package is still under development

+# Background

-We have ported the functionality of the Stata program **mimix**  into R, and added extra functionaity including options for the Causal model and Delta adjustment.
+We have ported the functionality of the Stata program **mimix**  into the R package RefBasedMI, and added extra functionality including options for the Causal model and Delta adjustment.

 The **mimix** program is described in the paper